 We may also provide your contact details to any contractual partner to enable them to contact you in connection with the performance of the contract concluded by them with us.

 In all the cases described above, the disclosure of your Personal Data is limited to the Personal Data strictly necessary for the achievement of each purpose and is performed on the basis of a contract with the recipients of the data whereby they commit themselves to use the data solely for the purpose for which they were entrusted, to observe the obligation of confidentiality and to ensure the security of data, as well as to comply with all the provisions of the legislation in force regarding the protection of personal data.

-Transferring Personal Data outside the EU
+Transferring Personal Data outside the EU or the UK

 We may also disclose your Personal Data to public authorities, on the basis and within the limits of the legal provisions and as a result of requests expressly made by them.